Theater Acoustics Design Tips

 Location Affects Acoustics

 Choose a quiet location for your theater, away from major roads and noisy spaces.
-Try not to place the auditorium next to music practice rooms, mechanical equipment rooms, etc. Hallways and storage rooms can serve as great “buffer” spaces to acoustically isolate the theater.
+Try not to place the auditorium next to music practice rooms, mechanical equipment rooms, etc. Also, hallways and storage rooms can serve as great “buffer” spaces to acoustically isolate the theater.

 Acoustical Treatments for Theaters